-Table 1 compares asset allocations for an optimized portfolio in the middle of the glide path excluding and including REITs in the set of potential investments.
+Table 1 compares asset allocations for an optimized portfolio for the 15 years to retirement cohort in the glide path excluding and including REITs in the set of potential investments.

 The portfolio constructed with REITs also has significantly lower or zero allocations to U.S. TIPS, U.S. High Yield Bonds and U.S. Small Cap Equities.
 The fact that REITs take “shelf space” in the optimal allocation from these assets indicates that REITs serve as a more efficient asset class for combining the investment attributes of high and stable income, long-term capital appreciation, and inflation protection.